AlisaKravchenko/project-jobs-react-redux-/README.md

 # Getting Started with Jobs (react-redux-saga)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [demo](https://alisakravchenko.github.io/project-jobs-react-redux-saga/).